cuustard/uni/SCC.141.md

 - Understand the limitations
 - Create a solution that meets all essential criteria

-In terms of legal and ethical oblications:
+In terms of legal and ethical obligations:

 - Ethics
-  - Moreal principles, recognised by a given group, of right and wrong that guide behaviours
+  - Moral principles, recognised by a given group, of right and wrong that guide behaviours
   - E.G. avoiding plagiarism
 - Legal Frameworks
   - Laws based on ethics to regulate behaviour
   - E.G. Not sharing someone's private information without consent
-  - Code of conduct/ethics like 'BCS code of conduct' and 'ACM code of ethics'.
+  - Code of conduct/ethics like 'The BCS code of conduct' and 'ACM code of ethics'.
     - Professional Competence and Integrity
     - Public Interest
     - Duty to the profession